-■ Whilst every effort is made within this Handbook to accurately reflect and describe our home market caravans (those purchased and stored on the mainland) our policy of continued improvements and change in market and supply conditions mean that we reserve the right to alter specifications without further notice.
+▲ Whilst every effort is made within this Handbook to accurately reflect and describe our home market caravans (those purchased and stored on the mainland) our policy of continued improvements and change in market and supply conditions mean that we reserve the right to alter specifications without further notice.
 Some materials used in the production of our caravans can result in variations to the figures quoted in respect of measurements and weights.

-© Copyright 2009 Bailey Caravans Limited.
+© Copyright 2008 Bailey Caravans Limited.

-1.3 BAILEY PEGASUS WARRANTY COVER
+1.3 WARRANTY COVER

-Total customer satisfaction is top priority at Bailey and the quality ethos extends to the after sales service and manufacturer's warranty that comes with every new Bailey touring caravan.
+Total customer satisfaction is top priority at Bailey and the quality ethos extends to the aftersales service and manufacturer's warranty that comes with every new Bailey touring caravan.
 In this way we not only ensure long-term peace of mind but also enhance the resale value of your investment.
+This cover is available at no extra cost to the customer.

-1.3.1 10 Year Body Shell Integrity Guarantee
+1.3.1 6 Year Body Shell Integrity Guarantee